WHaverals/IntroDH-Fall2024/_modules/week-05.md

 ---
-title: Week 5 - Text Digitization and Markup Languages
+title: Week 5 - Text Digitization (pt.
+II) and Distant Reading
 ---

-During our first session this week, we will look at  into the technology behind making text digitally readable.
-Our historic postcard collection provides the perfect case study for exploring both Optical Character Recognition (OCR) and Handwritten Text Recognition (HTR) technologies.
-In our subsequent session, we will explore the world of markup languages, such as HTML and XML.
-We will discuss their significance in structuring and presenting digital content, and explore how these languages serve as the backbone of content representation on the web.
+During our first session this week, we will continue with our exploring of Handwritten Text Recognition (HTR) and Optical Character Recognition (OCR) technologies.
+In the second session, we will shift our focus to Distant Reading, a method of analyzing large bodies of text to uncover patterns and trends that are not immediately apparent.

 <details>
   <summary class="session-summary">
     <span class="arrow">↪</span>
     <span class="date-label">Oct 1</span>
     <span class="label label-red">Lab</span>
-    <span class="session-title">Text Recognition Technologies</span>
+    <span class="session-title">Text Recognition Technologies, pt.
+II</span>
   </summary>
   <div markdown="1">
 - Slides (_coming soon!_)